ysyk2021/the-art-of-effective-meetings-how-to-run-successful-and-productive-meetings-at-work/src/chapter-5-2.md

-Chapter 5: Leading Productive Meetings: Managing Time and Staying on Track
+Managing Time and Staying on Track
 ==========================================================================

 Managing time and staying on track during meetings is essential for achieving successful outcomes.
 In this chapter, we will explore strategies for leading productive meetings through effective time management.